dominiknaschert/TU_Studio_OSC/README.md

 - **8 sine LFOs** — assign to any parameter of any source
 - **live XY view** — see all sources move in real time
 - **dynamic source count** (1–16)
-- dark mode, no crashes on macOS 🙏

 ---